ethereum-oasis-op/baseline-standard/api/baseline-api-v1.0-psd01.md

 | {api-root}/workgroups/{id} | Get, Put | Objects |
 | {api-root}/workgroups/{id}/subjects | Get, Post | Objects |

+Testability Statement for all specification requirements: API endpoints can be tested using API testing platforms such as [Postman](https://www.postman.com/).
+Since each API schema given in the requirements below specifies API responses using [RFC 2616 HTMl error codes](https://www.rfc-editor.org/rfc/rfc2616), and since each API schema has a given test fixture, all API specification requirements are testable.

 ## 3.1 BPI Accounts

 Returns a list of BPI Account objects in the authorized scope.